Easter cake is very very tasty with yolks. The most delicious Easter cake made with yolks

 • Butter - 150 g

-• Vegetable oil (I have sunflower) - 2 tbsp. l.
+• Vegetable oil (I used sunflower) - 2 tbsp. l.

 • Raisins – 150 g

-• Candied fruits (you can use any dried fruit) - 150 g
+• Candied fruits (you can use any dried fruits) - 150 g

 • Rum (cognac or any other aromatic alcohol) - 60 ml